last update: 5. February 2021

 sold in november 2007

 Third one is the following MONO1000 owned by Fontanella/Italy and sold to Austria in 1969.
-Since 1988 owned and driven by abarth-germany.de and in 2009 sold to Austria again!
+Since 1988 owned and driven by abarth-germany.de - now in the USA with a lucks new owner

 Chassis number of the "MONOMILLE GT" always has to start with a 110 for the typ.
 Following are four numerals.
 The four cars above have the numbers: 110.0386 - 110.0380 - 110.0381 and 110.0390